Cover Image for Kostya

 Summary

-KOSTYA is a sweeping historical survival thriller inspired by a true story, following a Ukrainian boy who barely survives Stalin's genocide in Ukraine, then forced labor in German mines.
+KOSTYA is an epic historical thriller inspired by a true story, following a Ukrainian boy who barely survives Stalin's genocide in Ukraine, then forced labor in German mines.

 After years of Nazi enslavement, Kostya believes liberation has come—only to be seized again by Stalin's regime and forced to work in a logging camp in the Urals.